Leyanet Gonzalez, MD, MBA

 How many recommendations should I get?
 Who should write these recommendations?

-An assessment of programs reveals that a minimum of 3 letters of recommendation is needed with many of these programs asking for at least 1 of the letters to be from a pain specialist.
+An assessment of programs reveals that at least 3 letters of recommendation are needed, with many of these programs asking for at least 1 of the letters to be from a pain specialist.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?